Pillar 3 Disclosures

 B. Close links, conflicts of interest and common ownership

 BTIG does not have any conflicts of interest with respect to execution venues used to execute orders.
-We do have close links and a common ownership with BTIG LLC (U.S based) and BTIG Hong Kong Limited which are affiliate companies.
+We do have close links and a common ownership with BTIG LLC (U.S based), BTIG Hong Kong Limited and BTIG Australia Limited which are affiliate companies.
 We direct orders to these entities to gain access to local markets leveraging their exchange memberships and market expertise.

 C. Arrangements with execution venues regarding payments